colemanserious/bizcard-ocr-example/README.md

 # Business Card OCR Component

-This component that parses the results of the optical character recognition (OCR) component in order to extract the name, phone number, and email address from the processed business card image.
+This component parses the results of the optical character recognition (OCR) component in order to extract the name, phone number, and email address from the processed business card image.

-It is provided as a Java jar for integration into the OCR processing pipeline.
+Expectation is that it's used as a Java jar for integration into the OCR processing pipeline, but the assembled JAR includes a runner program.

-## Scope of component:
+## Scope of component originally requested
 Given a string that contains the text retrieved from a business card, returns the *name*, *phone number*, and *email address* within a ContactInfo object.

 * name: (string) full name